learn-co-curriculum/iterators-and-abstraction-ruby/README.md

 4. If the count of apples you take out is less than the count of apples in the basket, take one out and increment the count of apples taken out by one.
 5. If the count of apples taken out is NOT less than the count of apples originally in the basket, then break out of the loop.

-This will ensure that we take out all the apples and never reach into the bucket once it's been emptied of apples.
+This will ensure that we take out all the apples and never reach into the basket once it's been emptied of apples.

 In Ruby, we might implement the above pseudocode into our code similar to this: